 - By raising awareness of the causes and challenges of Climate Change

 - By alerting our communities to its possible impact on their wellbeing, and

 - By promoting action which can be taken to mitigate that impact.

-We do this by distributing information through talks & events; and through our media: a quarterly newsletter, our Facebook Group and this website;
+We do this by distributing information through talks and events and through our media: a quarterly newsletter, our Facebook Group and this website;

-We also act as a catalyst to push forward environmental projects; and to forge relationships with likeminded groups & partners to promote our joint, often overlapping, agendas.
+We also act as a catalyst to push forward environmental projects and to forge relationships with likeminded groups and partners to promote our joint, often overlapping, agendas.

-It was David Attenborough who said, “My generation has done terrible things”.
-By “terrible things” he meant – unsustainable things.
+It was Sir David Attenborough who said, “My generation has done terrible things”.
+By “terrible things” he meant – unsustainable things:

 - “Things” done almost unconsciously, driven by consumerism and the fetish of growth and more growth.

 - “Things” which deplete the finite resources of our Planet and destroy its biodiversity.

 - “Things”, which we only now recognise, affect the ability to meet the needs, not just of future generations, but also of today’s younger generations.